sergibondarenko/amazon/README.md

 In the dev mode, the OAuth Client ID must be configured in the following way:
 - Add http://localhost:3000 to Authorized JavaScript Origins
 - Add http://localhost:3000/api/auth/callback/google to Authorized redirect URIs
+- Add the new Vercel build auto-generated domain to make the authentication work there

+### Stripe CLI

+`stripe login`

+Logins to Stripe.
+It is required to access the Stripe webhooks to store the orders in the Firebase database.

+`stripe listen --forward-to localhost:3000/api/webhook`

+Creates the Stripe webhook emulator in the dev environment.
+The command must product the webhook signing secret.\
+You must put the secret as a value for AMAZON_APP_STRIPE_SIGNING_SECRET in .env.local.

+## Testing

+### Fake card

+4242 4242 4242 4242\
+04/24\
+424